 8. If needed, get a mouthguard!

-We know that your hobbies don’t end the minute you receive a cosmetic dental procedure.
-However, it is important that you take the necessary steps to protect your new smile.
+We know that your hobbies don’t end when you receive a cosmetic dental procedure.
+However, you must take the necessary steps to protect your new smile.
 If you play sports (particularly contact sports), speak to your dentist at TruBlu Dentistry about getting a mouthguard.

 Do you have any questions about aftercare?
 Would you like to schedule a cosmetic procedure?
 Contact TruBlu Dentistry today!